 Seed stage money is usually offered to early-stage businesses with a limited amount of funding on the table.

 The company, which needs cash to grow, can use the seed-stage venture capital funding for myriad uses, including research and development, product testing and development, or even to create a concrete business plan.
 In return, the venture capital company will likely require a stake in the company in the form of convertible notes, preferred stock options, or private equity.
-While funding amounts vary widely, the average seed stage funding amount was $2.2 million in 2020.
+Funding amounts tend to vary widely.

 Early Stage